Act of Senedd Cymru: Period of intimation and royal assent

-Llofnodwyd gan y Frenhines Ei Hunan â’i Llaw Ei Hunan.
+Llofnodwyd gan y Brenin Ei Hunan â’i Law Ei Hunan.

 Enacting formula

 Acts of the National Assembly for Wales begin with the following words of enactment:

 [in English:] Having been passed by the National Assembly for Wales and having received the assent of Her Majesty, it is enacted as follows:

 [in Welsh:] Gan ei fod wedi ei basio gan Gynulliad Cenedlaethol Cymru ac wedi derbyn cydsyniad Ei Mawrhydi, deddfir fel a ganlyn:

 Acts of Senedd Cymru begin with the following words of enactment:

 [in English:] Having been passed by Senedd Cymru and having received the assent of His Majesty, it is enacted as follows:

 [in Welsh:] Gan ei fod wedi ei basio gan Senedd Cymru ac wedi derbyn cydsyniad Ei Fawrhydi, deddfir fel a ganlyn:

-Subjects in which acts can be made
+Subjects in which acts cannot be made

 Under the Wales Act 2017, the Senedd has legislative competence to pass Acts on any matter relating only to Wales that is not a reserved matter, or which affects powers exercisable other than in relation to Wales.
 The list of reserved matters is extensive; it includes: